microsoft/SchemaGenerator/README.md

 * Base classes and derived classes of serializable types.

 It can be extended to support any serialization logic that can be inferred by the MemberInfo itself, for example:
-* An attribute that represents serializability.
+* An attribute on the member, e.g. SerializableAttribute.
-* A set of rules on the access modifiers of the field or property.
+* A set of rules on the access modifiers of the field or property, e.g. IsPublic.

 Extended with a Generate method, it can output any desired schema format: Json, Protobuf, TypeScript modules, Java classes, etc.